Ferizaj: World War I

 The beginning of the First World War partly began with Serbia and Montenegro, and because both were involved directly from the beginning of the war, Kosovo was plagued with fighting.
-In October 1915, Bulgaria entered the war as an ally of the German empire, and conducted military operations in the Ferizaj area that were part of the main artery connecting Kumanovo and Skopje with Kosovo.
+In October 1915, Bulgaria entered the war as an ally of the German Empire, and conducted military operations in the Ferizaj area that were part of the main artery connecting Kumanovo and Skopje with Kosovo.
 The city had served as a stopping point during the Bulgarian penetration of the Kaçanik Gorge.
 The Serbian resistance ended on 25 November 1915, when it was vanquished by the Bulgarian Army.
 This was facilitated by Albanians in hopes that the situation would change and the area would be freed.
 On 1 April 1916, Ferizaj was left to Bulgaria as a station key, but the usage of the railway was also granted to the Austro–Hungarian Empire as the line: Prizren – Ferizaj – Albania.

 World War II

-The early months of the World War II had a positive impact on the residents of Ferizaj for not realizing the Convention of 1938, which was signed between Yugoslavia and Turkey for the resettlement of Albanians in Turkey, and that included the massive resettlement of the residents of the District of Nerodime.
+The early months of the World War II had a positive impact on the residents of Ferizaj for not realising the Convention of 1938, which was signed between Yugoslavia and Turkey for the resettlement of Albanians in Turkey, and that included the massive resettlement of the residents of the District of Nerodime.
 Under this convention, this migration was to be imposed in the period of 1939 until 1944.
-The attack led by Italy to Albania that it had not been realized.
+The attack led by Italy to Albania that it had not been realised.
 Under the invasion of Albanian territory by Italians and Germans, the Italian troops were deployed in Ferizaj, due to an auxiliary army airport of the Kingdom of Serbia being discovered, which served Italian military aircraft.

 In 1941, the Communist Party's leading bodies of Ferizaj implored more residents to join the National Liberation Movement.
 By the end of this year, previously established groups of illegal arms were conducting business in the city.
 With the capitulation of Italy, the country was occupied by Germany, and the behavior of the German occupation was more favorable to the Albanian population than that of the Italians.
-On 11–12 September 1943, 60 Serbs were killed by Albanians in the area of Ferizaj.
+On 11–12 September 1943, 60 Serbs were killed by Ballists in the area of Ferizaj.
+The excuse given for the massacre was that a communist activist wounded 2 Albanian gendarme.
 After the German invasion, the National Liberation Movement was strengthened even further until 1943 when the arrest and deportation of all participants began.
 This movement eventually resulted in the liberation of the city on 2 December 1944, and later, in the liberation of the country.
 After the liberation of Ferizaj, two tasks stood afront the National Liberation Movement: release and protect territory, and rebuild the economy of the country.